 First Preference: For the Carmelitos, Nueva Maravilla "Rosas" and Francisquito Villa senior designated properties, 25% of anticipated annual vacancies will be offered to homeless elderly families.
 Elderly families must be referred by a partnering agency with a contract or MOU in place with the LACDA.
 The referring agency must provide a certification of the elderly family's homeless status.
 An elderly family is a household whose head, co-head, spouse, or sole member is a person who is at least 62 years of age.
-It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living together.

 Second Preference: Elderly Families that live and/or work in unincorporated Los Angeles County or who live in Los Angeles County and not covered by another PHA Public Housing program.
+Subject to an approved MOU agreement with local PHAs.